Omar Fonstad el Ghaouti

-Omar Fonstad el Ghaouti (born 15 February 1990) is a Norwegian futsal player and football striker who plays for Hønefoss.
+Omar Fonstad el Ghaouti (born 15 February 1990) is a Norwegian futsal player and football striker who plays for Råde.

 Hailing from Stovner in Oslo, he is of Norwegian and Moroccan descent.
 After playing for Stabæk U20 he played for four clubs in and around Oslo before making his way to Malta in 2012.
 A journeyman footballer, he also won 17 caps for the Norwegian national futsal team in 2014 and 2015.